 In cooperation with:

 The Journal of Public Space was established at the end of 2015 by City Space Architecture, a non-profit organization based in Italy, in collaboration with the Queensland University of Technology, Faculty of Creative Industries, School of Design, based in Australia.
-In 2016 our Founder and Editor in Chief Luisa Bravo established a partnership with UN-Habitat, the United Nations Human Settlements Programme.
+In 2016 our Founding Editor Luisa Bravo established a partnership with UN-Habitat, the United Nations Human Settlements Programme.
 The first issue was launched at Habitat III, the United Nations conference on Housing and Sustainable Urban Development, in Quito (Ecuador, 17-20 October 2016), during a talk at the Urban Library.

 Luisa Bravo, City Space Architecture, Italy

 Mirko Guaralda, Queensland University of Technology, Australia (period of engagement: August 2015 - June 2018)

-The Journal of Public Space is currently published by City Space Architecture, based in Bologna.
-City Space Architecture is a partner of the UN-Habitat, and has officially signed an agreement to cooperate in developing The Journal of Public Space, during the first UN-Habitat Assembly, that took place in Nairobi in May 2019.
+The Journal of Public Space is currently published by City Space Architecture, based in Bologna, and the ISSN is registered in Italy.
+City Space Architecture is a partner of UN-Habitat, and has officially signed an agreement to cooperate in developing The Journal of Public Space, during the first UN-Habitat Assembly, that took place in Nairobi in May 2019.

 In less than five years the journal attracted a significant number of distinguished international scholars from all over the world, whose shared aim is to meaningfully contribute to the discussion and expand current scholarship on public space.